imennajar/python-challenge/README.md

     #sort the list a
     a.sort()

-    #fill the list b with names without redundancy
+    #fill the list b with condidate names without redundancy
     b.append(a[0])

     for i in range (len(a)-1):